Decelium/decelium_wallet/getting_started_python.md

 import decelium_wallet.commands.create_user as create_user
 user_id=create_user.run("./test_wallet.dec","test_user","test_user1","test.paxfinancial.ai","passtest")
 ```
-Many tasks on Decelium, including uploading a website, require payment in Celium, the crytpocurrency Decelium runs on.
+Many tasks on Decelium, including uploading a website, require a fee to be paid in Celium, the crytpocurrency Decelium runs on.
 We can fund our wallet with Celium with the `fund` command:
 ```python
 import decelium_wallet.commands.fund as fund fund_result=fund.run("./test_wallet.dec","test_user","test.paxfinancial.ai")